-- 16. To be eligible to meet the ORFR target amount, any ORFR financial resources held as an operational risk reserve within an RSE must: - (a) be separately identifiable from member accounts and reserves held in the RSE for other purposes; and - (b) provide confidence that the ORFR financial resources will be available when needed to address operational risks in a timely manner.5 - 17.
-To be eligible to be used to meet the ORFR target amount, any ORFR financial resources held as trustee capital must be held in a form that is equivalent to Common Equity Tier 1 capital.6
+- 16. To be eligible to meet the ORFR target amount, any ORFR financial resources held as an operational risk reserve within an RSE must: - (a) be separately identifiable from member accounts and reserves held in the RSE for other purposes; and - (b) be unrestricted and readily available to address operational risks in a timely manner.5 - 17.
+To be eligible to be used to meet the ORFR target amount, any ORFR financial resources held as trustee capital must be held in a form that is equivalent to Common Equity Tier 1 Capital.6